AgashM/MyProjects/Newsletter-app/DEPLOYMENT.md

    - Set value to: `https://your-app-name.vercel.app`
    - Save and redeploy (or it will auto-redeploy)

+## Feature Note

+Each blog post will automatically display an estimated reading time, calculated from the post content.

 ### Step 5: Test Your Deployment

 1. **Visit Your Site**